alissa-huskey/python-class/docs/practices/testing/pytest-tests.md

 {{ newrow }}

 4\.
-When we define a test function that requires the fixture, we use the fixture name as a parameter to the test function.
+The test requests a fixture by declaring the fixture name as a parameter in the test function.

+In this case the fixture named `true` is added as a parameter `test_truth()` test.

 {{ rightcol }}